-- 40 page science books and materials in multiples of 6, 12 or 24 sets per box.
+- There are 8 web-based lessons plus materials supplied in multiples of 6, 12 or 24 sets per box.

 - The highly visual, step-by-step instructions enable students to work independently.